tartimouche/HA-Animated-cards/appliances.md

         {% set ent_power = 'sensor.smart_plug_power' %}

-        /* Optional Helper (Leave as is if you don't have one) */
+        /* Optional Helper (Leave as is if you don't have one) */ /* If in-use, then you can use this entity as the main card entity above */ /* and it will show useful secondary info like */ /* (Off, Running) instead of repeating wattage */

         {% set ent_helper = 'binary_sensor.dishwasher_active_delay' %}

         /* Thresholds */